Wheels35/CultoftheLamb/doctrine_numbers.md

 This is a collection of all the doctrine numbers to be utilized with (https://pentalex.github.io/COTL-SaveDecryptor/) and a text editor.

 After getting your decrypted save file, search inside for **DoctrineUnlockedUpgrades** and edit the numbers within to set the doctrines you would like unlocked.
 Only use the numbers and not their description.
 Json formatting applies, so ( ##,##,## ) no comma after the last number.

+#### EXAMPLE
+To unlock all of the left branch of **Afterlife** do this:
+"DoctrineUnlockedUpgrades":[30,32,34,36],

-*Note: The left branch takes precendance over the right branch, so if you try using 30 and 31, you will only have 31 unlocked.*
+>*Note: The left branch takes precedence over the right branch, so if you try using 30 and 31, you will only have 31 unlocked.*

 ## Afterlife
 |Left Branch|Right Branch|